 Toyota Prius C Concept, with c representing a "city"

-- centric vehicle, is a preview of a new member of the
+- centric vehicle, was a preview of a new hybrid production

 The Prius C Concept is designed to appeal to a younger

 audience and people "who want an eco-sensitive,

 will also be lower than the current Prius.

 The Toyota Prius C concept was designed at Toyota's European